YaroslavYakubenko/ft_transcendence/README.md

 - Never commit production secrets; `.env` files are git-ignored, only `.env.example` templates are tracked.
 - The provided TLS certificates are only suitable for local development.
 - [PLACEHOLDER / TODO: `backend/db.sqlite3` should not be committed — it currently contains real user rows (passwords are properly hashed, but real emails/PII shouldn't be in the repo).
 Remove it from tracking and purge from history.]
-- [PLACEHOLDER / TODO: `node_modules/` and `.venv/` appear to be tracked in git despite being listed in `.gitignore` — likely committed before the ignore rule was added.
-Untrack them.]

 ## Database Backup and Restore